Style guide

 For example, given the enum FooBar

-, all enum value names should be prefixed with FOO_BAR_
+, prefix all enum value names with FOO_BAR_

 .

-The zero value for all enums should be suffixed with _UNSPECIFIED
+Suffix the zero value for all enums with _UNSPECIFIED

 .